Every Thursday, the US Patent and Trademark Office

 of what people have been thinking about and the kinds of things that

 individuals or companies believe may be useful to them in the future.
-Assigned to Microsoft, the first of today's featured applications discloses ways of accessing protected content in a rights-management architecture.
-The second application discloses a way of securing computer data that may include encrypting different portions with different encryption.
+Assigned to InterTrust, the first of today's applications addresses various methods for software self-defense.
+The second application discloses ways of converting of conditional access protected content to DRM protected content.
+No assignee is stated.